mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 **Note**: WDS is now largely deprecated (only a few aspects are still supported).

-# dnsmasq
+#### dnsmasq

-`dnsmasq` can be used to both provide the location of the NBP file and then serve it by TFTP.
+`dnsmasq` can be used to both provide the location of the PXE boot NBP file and then serve it by TFTP.

 A basic `dnsmasq` PXE boot configuration is as follows: